strawstack/PathPuzzle/README_TEMPLATE.md

 Example: `{{EXAMPLE}}`

+Check out the bold numbers in the left and right-most columns.

 Having trouble?
 Take a look at the `bit patterns` for the numbers above.

 Example: `3` -> `0011` and `C` -> `1100`